-The mode of action of public welfare-oriented administrative protection is similar to that of private interest-oriented administrative protection in form, and there are other types of modes of action.
+The mode of action of public welfare-oriented administrative protection is similar to that of private interestoriented administrative protection in form, and there are other types of modes of action.
 The so-called similarity in form means that public welfare-oriented administrative protection also has administrative punishment, administrative coercion, administrative inspection and other functions in form, but in essence it is different from these functions in private interest-oriented administrative protection.
-For example, the former is embodied in major illegal acts such as active implementation according to authority, repeated infringement, mass infringement, patent counterfeiting of major projects in the field of people's livelihood, etc. The latter is embodied in passivity, that is, the administrative protection organ implements it according to the application or report of the parties concerned, and mainly aims at the matters that the infringed person has been infringed upon.
-In 2009, 2011, 2013 and 2015, the intellectual property administrative protection organs organized nationwide special administrative law enforcement actions named "Thunderstorm", "Skynet", "Escort" and "Lightning", which made extensive use of administrative functions such as administrative inspection, administrative investigation and administrative punishment in public welfare-oriented administrative protection (Xian, 2015).
-If analyzed in terms of types, these administrative functions in public welfare-oriented administrative protection can be called administrative law enforcement administrative protection.
+For example, the former is embodied in major illegal acts such as active implementation according to authority, repeated infringement, mass infringement, patent counterfeiting of major projects in the field of people's livelihood, etc (Rojek, David, & Halbert, 2015).
+The latter is embodied in passivity, that is, the administrative protection organ implements it according to the application or report of the parties concerned, and mainly aims at the matters that the infringed person has been infringed upon.
+In 2009, 2011, 2013 and 2015, the intellectual property administrative protection organs organized nationwide special administrative law enforcement actions named "Thunderstorm", "Skynet", "Escort" and "Lightning", which made extensive use of administrative functions such as administrative protection (Xian, 2015).
+If analyzed in terms of types, these administrative functions in public welfare-oriented administrative protection can be called administrative law enforcement administrative functions.